 6. Outfits

 Your bridal wear is a large part of your wedding experience.
 As the belle of the ball and the star of the show, pick outfits that you feel confident and comfortable in!
 Options to get your outfits include rentals from boutiques, or getting a custom made set if you want something unique.
-Just take a look at Huda x Ilham’s gorgeous wedding costumes!
+Just take a look at Shafiq & Dinda's gorgeous wedding costumes!

 While we’re here, a good accessory to a bride’s costume is the bouquet, so make sure to add that to your wedding to-do list: you’ve got to get a florist!
 We recommend checking out @thenaturehues and @shadeandhueflora on Instagram.
 Their bouquets are modern, bright and eclectic!